CriminalPancake/void-stranger-ap/README.md

 1. Locust count might get a little wonky with repeated connections after collecting a large amount of them.
 I think I fixed this already but let me know if anything strange happens with this

-2. Mon unfortunately doesnt spawn if you fall short on the locust requirements, despite my best efforts.
+2. Mon will be invisible if your locust count isn't high enough.
+For now I have made it so they are standing on a locust tile.
+Even after somebody else fixed this on their end, my game refuses to draw their sprite, so this issue might be here to stay, unfortunately.

 3. There is a bug with how UMT recompiles the game that can cause crashes when a textbox displays with different dialogue sounds.
 I fixed all the ones needed to complete a run, but I'm sure there are other instances of this across